-- See
+- See Performance considerations on page 51.

 - Reduce the number of applications running on the client computer.

 - Limit the number of simultaneous viewers.

 - Check with the network administrator that there is enough bandwidth available.

 - Lower the image resolution.

 Can't connect over port 8883 with MQTT over SSL